chabermehl/MobileAgents/README.md

 ## Project Assumptions
 Fire spreads evenly based on time.
 Agents are not bound to a time restraint for movement.
-The config file will have a reasonalbe amount of nodes in it.
+The config file will have a reasonable amount of nodes in it.
 Less than 50.

 ## Jar file